nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### How the `search` command works

-The following sequence diagram summarises what happens when the user inputs an `search` command together with a name to be searched for.
+The following sequence diagram summarizes what happens when the user inputs an `search` command together with a name to be searched for.

 ![SearchSequenceDiagram](images/SearchSequenceDiagram.png)